Have you ever had any of the following thoughts?...

 Being organised is all about having systems in place for how your house runs, how your family operates, and how you spend your time.

-What do I mean when I talk about organising 'systems'?
-Basically, I'm referring to a set of procedures you go through when doing something, an organised method for getting things done.
+When I talk about organising 'systems', I'm referring to a set of procedures you go through when doing something - an organised method for getting things done.
 A system can be anything that helps to minimize the time you spend on a task or make that time more effective.

-In relation to organising, these systems can include activities like managing paperwork, having a family organisation zone for everyday belongings, creating and following daily/weekly/monthly schedules, meal planning, following set routines for getting out the door quickly in the morning, effective storage systems for clothes and toys….
+In relation to organising, these systems might include managing paperwork, having a zone for everyday belongings, creating and following daily/weekly/monthly schedules, meal planning, a set routine for getting out the door quickly in the morning, effective storage systems for clothes and toys….